eea/eionet.xmlconv/README.md

 To properly configure rabbitmq stack, a file rabbitmq.conf needs to be created in the directory /etc/rabbitmq/ of the rabbitmq stack.
 The file should contain the line "consumer_timeout = 16200000", in order to increase the default timeout value that a rabbitmq consumer should ack its delivery before the channel is closed.

+#### Converters rancher stack configuration
+When converters is deployed for the first time, the properties maxLightJobExecutorContainersAllowed and maxHeavyJobExecutorContainersAllowed are added in database table "PROPERTIES".
+These properties should then be configured by an admin user from UI tab  "Admin tools" -> "View and Edit Properties" according to needs.